Things to do in York, Lancaster, Chester

 Meetings

 ▪ Yorkville Historical Society, 6:30 p.m.
-Thursday at the McCelvey Center, 212 E. Jefferson St., York.
-Jason Broadwater will give an update on the strategic plan for York developed by the Economic Development Corp.
+Thursday at McCelvey Center, 212 E. Jefferson St., York.
+Jason Broadwater will give an update on the strategic plan for York developed by Economic Development Corp.

 Clubs